tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 Modern Bayesian inference is really fast.
 With Markov Chain Monte Carlo, also called MCMC, we get samples that approximate the posterior.
-We won't be discussing details of the sampler in this course, we assume you already know it, though we'll link some resources if you curious.
+We won't be discussing details of the sampler in this course, we assume you already know it, though we'll link some resources if you're curious.

-The takeaway is most of the time, especially with linear models, if things are specified correctly sampling and hte data is quick and easy.
+The takeaway is most of the time, especially with linear models, sampling is quick and easy.

 It's also great to see there are no warning messages for us.
 <!-- #endregion -->